Skip to main content

 Project Hierarchy Tree

-The root project in the system is the "Unlocked" system.
-Any project created in the system is some descendant of the root.
-The root is called "Unlocked" because it is a project with NO requirements.
+The root project in the system is the Unlocked because it is a project with no requirements.

 note

+You may also inherit project open overlay permissions from your admin which will allow you to create, edit or delete project memberships, subprojects, security requirements, and member certifications.
 Once a resource goes into a VM, it takes on that project as its own project.
-If there was a file tagged by A and it was transferred into ABA, if the file was to be removed it's project would be ABA.
+Suppose there was a file tagged by and it was transferred into , if the file were to be removed, its project would be .

 info